marioroy/nvidia-driver-on-clear-linux/HWAccel/README.md

 Required, enables hardware VA-API decoding support for WebRTC (e.g. Google Meet). media.navigator.mediadatadecoder_vpx_enabled   true

-Required, for HW acceleration to work using NVIDIA 470 series drivers. widget.dmabuf.force-enabled                    true
+Required, for HW acceleration to work using NVIDIA driver 470 (or later series). widget.dmabuf.force-enabled                    true

 Required, leave this setting true to use the internal decoders for VP8/VP9.